influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

     parent: work-w-kapacitor
 ---

-Kapacitor has a template system that lets a template be defined and reused for multiple tasks.
+Kapacitor has a template system that allows a template to be defined and reused for multiple tasks.
 Each task can define its own value for all variables declared within the template.
 Templates can be consumed via the CLI and the [API](/kapacitor/v1.4/working/api).